saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 ### `autoGrantPermissions`
 <p><small>| BOOLEAN | <span className="sauceDBlue">Real Devices Only</span> <span className="sauceDBlue">Android Only</span> |</small></p>

-By default, applications are installed on devices in the Sauce Labs real device cloud with autoGrantPermissions capability set to `true`.
+By default, apps are installed on devices in the Sauce Labs real device cloud with autoGrantPermissions capability set to `true`.
 As long as the API number of the device is equal to 23 or higher, you can disable this by explicitly setting `autoGrantPermissions` to `false`.

 ---
 ### `enableAnimations`